 The Company's executive officer compensation program is overseen and administered by the Compensation Committee.
 The Compensation Committee reviews and advises the Board of Directors regarding all forms of compensation to be provided to the executive officers of the Company.
-The Compensation Committee is appointed by the Company's Board of Directors, and consists of Messrs.
-Anderson and Elder, each of whom is an "outside director" for purposes of Section 162(m) of the Internal Revenue Code and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.
+The Compensation Committee is appointed by the Company's Board of Directors, and currently consists of directors Oliphant and Slayen, each of whom is an "outside director" for purposes of Section 162(m) of the Code and a "non-employee director" for purposes of Rule 16b-3 under the Exchange Act.